It is with great sadness that we announce the death of our Rabbi Emeritus Rodney Mariner, on the night of 15-16 August 2024.

 Thereafter, he served at North Western, Alyth Gardens and Edgware & District Reform Synagogues.
 After a short sabbatical in 1996, which he devoted to Holocaust studies working at Jewish Care, he set up the Holocaust Survivor Centre in Hendon.
 Other work for the wider community included serving for 22 years as the Convenor of the Rabbinical Court of the Movement for Reform Judaism.

-Together with his wife Sue, he has edited and translated (and now as Rabbi Emeritus, digitally reformatted) the synagogue’s own prayer books for Shabbat, the High Holidays and the Festivals.
+Together with his wife Sue, he edited and translated (and as Rabbi Emeritus, digitally reformatted) the synagogue’s own prayer books for Shabbat, the High Holidays and the Festivals.
 They also arranged and led youth trips abroad and most notable, an emotional and poignant adult visit to Berlin in May 2002.
 Apart from liturgical advances, Rodney’s footprint can also be seen in the building itself – the bima, the Ark, the sanctuary itself – he was involved in all of it.
 His many achievements over his long calling at Belsize Square Synagogue are too numerous to recall here.
 His legacy is undoubtedly the vibrant community which exists today.

 In his own words around the time of 60th anniversary: “The synagogue became my family too.
 It is everything.
 It houses my collegial group.
 It is my place for laughing and weeping.
 It stimulates my ideas.
 Other than some pals back in Australia, my entire circle of friends come from or are associated with this congregation.”